ander882/BankGo/Ten.md

 * 10 open a new tab and get to the logon page and logon
 * 12 wait for the home page.
 Check it and get to the page with chash flow details
 * 14 wait for the details (all transactions).
 Get them.
-* 16 one bank doesn't show the full details.
+* 16 one bank doesn't show the full transaction details.
 But they allow 'view page source'.
 Get it
 * 18 logoff and close tab

 ## Here is the next part of the config file: